DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-3-induction-tutor-materials.md

 "For paired written work, this isn’t automatically done with the person the pupil is sat next to.
 I think first of all carefully about what it is that I want pupils to do and then pair them up.
 For example, I recently asked pupils to complete a practice SATs paper and I put pupils into pairs where one of the pair was a higher-attaining pupil and one a lower.
 The higher-attaining pupil acted as a ‘coach’ to the lower-attaining pupil and they completed the task together.

 "I often use group work in my lessons but I had to work hard to teach my class how to do it effectively and they still sometimes get it wrong!
 Again, I think carefully about what the task is and devise my groups from there.
 I tend to put pupils into groups rather than allow them to self-select for this reason.

-Recently, I taught a lesson on different kinds of environments and put pupils into a home and an away team.
+"Recently, I taught a lesson on different kinds of environments and put pupils into a home and an away team.
 The home team was made up of four pupils of mixed attainment – each pupil was numbered 1 to 4 and they had to go and work with an away team for a portion of the lesson on a specific environment, for example, the ocean.

-The away teams were based on pupil prior attainment.
-This way, higher-attaining pupils got an opportunity to work together – I scaffolded their resources less and gave them some more challenging questions to consider.
-I was able to work with a group of lower-attaining pupils, which meant I hadn’t needed to spend ages scaffolding their resources in advance – I was the scaffold!
-After a period of time, the pupils had to return back to their home group and teach each other about what they’d found out – I scaffolded this using worksheets and question stems.
-The pupils had to create a presentation about the different environments they had learned about, which they shared with the class.
-At the end, I did a mini-quiz with pupils individually – this helped each pupil to see that they needed to take an active role in the work."
+"The away teams were based on pupil prior attainment.
+This way, higher-attaining pupils got an opportunity to work together - I scaffolded their resources less and gave them some more challenging questions to consider.

+"I was able to work with a group of lower-attaining pupils, which meant I hadn’t needed to spend ages scaffolding their resources in advance - I was the scaffold!
+After a period of time, the pupils had to return back to their home group and teach each other about what they’d found out - I scaffolded this using worksheets and question stems.

+" The pupils had to create a presentation about the different environments they had learned about, which they shared with the class.
+At the end, I did a mini-quiz with pupils individually - this helped each pupil to see that they needed to take an active role in the work."

 5. Ask ECTs to work in pairs or groups to discuss: